Group Discussion Tips for Job Selection in India

 How to Practice

 Get a group of 8-12 friends together.
 Do mock GDs 2-3 times a week.
 Record them.
-Watch yourself back — it's painful but incredibly useful.
+Watch yourself back — it's painful but really useful.
 The first time I watched a recording of myself in a GD, I realised I said "basically" every third sentence and it was horrifying.

 If you can't assemble a group, practice solo by picking a random topic and speaking on it for 2-3 minutes.
 This builds the muscle of organising thoughts quickly.
 And read opinion pieces — not for the conclusions but for how the arguments are structured.
 Claim, evidence, connection.
 Try to replicate that structure when you speak.